Acts of Violence

 Acts of Violence is a 2018 American action thriller film directed by Brett Donowho, starring Bruce Willis, Cole Hauser, Shawn Ashmore, Ashton Holmes, Melissa Bolona, Sophia Bush, and Mike Epps.
 It was written by Nicolas Aaron Mezzanatto.

-The film was released in a limited theatrical engagement and on video-on-demand by Lionsgate Premiere on January 12, 2018.
-The film received highly negative reviews from critics.
+The film was released in a limited theatrical engagement and on video-on-demand by Lionsgate Premiere on January 12, 2018, and received highly negative reviews from critics.